adapter-hub/adapters/README.md

 ## Getting Started

-HuggingFace's great documentation on getting started with _Transformers_ can be found [here](https://huggingface.co/transformers/index.html). `adapter-transformers` is fully compatible with _Transformers_.
+Hugging Face's great documentation on getting started with _Transformers_ can be found [here](https://huggingface.co/transformers/index.html). `adapter-transformers` is fully compatible with _Transformers_.

 To get started with adapters, refer to these locations:

 - **[Colab notebook tutorials](https://github.com/Adapter-Hub/adapter-transformers/tree/master/notebooks)**, a series notebooks providing an introduction to all the main concepts of (adapter-)transformers and AdapterHub
 - **https://docs.adapterhub.ml**, our documentation on training and using adapters with _adapter-transformers_
 - **https://adapterhub.ml** to explore available pre-trained adapter modules and share your own adapters
-- **[Examples folder](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/pytorch)** of this repository containing HuggingFace's example training scripts, many adapted for training adapters
+- **[Examples folder](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/pytorch)** of this repository containing Hugging Face's example training scripts, many adapted for training adapters

 ## Implemented Methods